 Best For: Longer rounds, smooth golf cigars, consistent burn on the course

-The Oliva Serie G is one of those cigars that quietly earns a loyal following among cigar lovers.
-Wrapped in a Cameroon leaf and filled with Nicaraguan tobacco, it delivers a balanced medium bodied profile that offers flavor without overwhelming the palate.
+The Oliva Serie G is one of those cigars that quietly builds a loyal following.
+Wrapped in Cameroon leaf over Nicaraguan filler, it lands a balanced medium-bodied profile that brings flavor without flattening your palate.

-For a round of golf, that balance works perfectly.
-The cigar burns consistently and produces approachable notes of cedar, cocoa, and gentle spice that stay enjoyable throughout the smoke.
-It’s flavorful enough for seasoned aficionados while remaining smooth enough for casual smokers enjoying a cigar during their golf game.
+For a round of golf, that balance is exactly right.
+It burns consistently and gives you cedar, cocoa, and a gentle spice that stays enjoyable the whole way down.
+Flavorful enough for the veterans, smooth enough for a casual smoker enjoying a cigar mid-game.

 Key Details: